Skip to content

 • Cost per module: based on the number of modules in the installation.
 If you specify a cost per module of 400 € and the installation has 10 modules, the total cost will be 4 000 €.

 These costs are for internal use only, so they will not be displayed in the generated proposal.
-Instead, your client will be able to see the final selling price (including the margin).
+Instead, your client will be able to see the final selling price.

 INFO